Aakashbansal837/Aakashbansal837/README.md

 ## I'm a Full Stack Developer.

-- 🔭 I’m currently a Full Stack developer at [Vaco].
+- 🔭 I’m currently a Full Stack developer at [self care catalyst].
 - 🌱 I’m currently learning devOps.
 - 👯 I’m always open for new opportunities and collaborations.
 - 🥅 2022 Goals: Learning new technology and maybe some contibution to Open Source Projects.